On the proper interval completion problem within some chordal subclasses: An algorithm for PIG-completion on caterpillars

-\begin{itemize} \item For every $i \in \{1,\dots,k\}$, the vertex $v_i$ is represented by the interval $[i,i+1]$.
+\begin{itemize} \item For every $i \in \{0,\dots,\newsuggestion{}{k-1}\}$, the vertex $v_i$ is represented by the interval $[i,i+1]$.

-\item For every $i \in \{1,\dots,k\}$, the vertices in $V_i^\ell$ are represented by the point $i$, and the vertices in $V_i^r$ are represented by the point $i+1$. \end{itemize}
+\item For every $i \in \{0,\dots,\newsuggestion{}{k-1}\}$, the vertices in $V_i^\ell$ are represented by the point $i$, and the vertices in $V_i^r$ are represented by the point $i+1$. \end{itemize}

-For each $i \in \{0,\dots,k+1\}$, let us denote by $W_i$ the set of vertices represented by the integer $i$, and let $w_i$ be the size of the set $W_i$.
-Now we can keep the representation of every $v_i$ and replace every vertex in $W_i$ with the interval $[i \times (1 + \frac{1}{k}), i \times (1 + \frac{1}{k}) + 1]$.
-Such intervals, closed of length $1$, indeed do not intersect if they are not equal, and keep the same intersections with the $v_i$'s as their previous representations.
-Thus we get a proper interval representation of the same graph as obtained with the previous algorithm, which therefore has no fewer edges than the initial one.
+For each $i \in \{0,\dots,k\}$, let us denote by $W_i$ the set of vertices represented by the integer $i$.
+Now we keep the model of every $v_i$ and replace each vertex in $W_i$ with the interval \newsuggestion{}{$[i \times (1 + \frac{1}{k})-1, i \times (1 + \frac{1}{k})]$}.
+These intervals, which are closed of length $1$, indeed do not intersect unless they are equal, and keep the same intersections with the $v_i$'s as their previous models.
+Thus we get a unit interval model of the same graph as obtained with the previous algorithm, which therefore has no fewer edges than the initial one. \end{proof}

+An interesting question that arises is whether this suffices to characterize all inclusion-wise minimal completions or not.
+In Figure~\ref{fig:counterexample_minimal} we can see depicted a caterpillar graph $G$, represented by the black edges, and a supergraph $H$ obtained by adding the red edges that is indeed an inclusion-wise minimal PIG-completion of $G$.
+However, $H$ is not obtained by splitting into two parts each set of leaves adjacent to a same vertex of the spine.

+Now that we know that there exists a minimum PIG-completion as the one stated in Theorem~\ref{teo:combinatorial_caterpillar}, we design an algorithm that will always output such a solution.